 Joe Bisaccia is a teacher at Cooley Middle School in the Higley Unified School District.
 He is also a published author, volunteer, community activist and former TV news reporter running for the Arizona House of Representatives in Legislative District 12.
 He graduated from Arizona State University's Walter Cronkite School of Journalism and Mass Communication and lives in Gilbert.

 Joe started his career as a TV News Reporter in Sioux City, Iowa, where he won the Eric Sevareid Award of Merit for Broadcast Writing in Small Market Television.
-He became a journalist because he wanted to do his part to expose governmental corruption.
+He became a journalist because he wanted to do his part to expose government corruption.
 Now, he's running for office because he believes there is a future in Arizona and the United States that is not being realized by our current representatives.

 Joe believes the views of constituents are not reflected by our current representatives in the Arizona House.
 He's running a clean campaign in compliance with the Arizona Citizens Clean Elections Commission, meaning he won't be accepting any dark money from PACs or Super PACs—unlike his Republican opponents, who are bankrolled by people like the Koch Brothers and groups such as Betsy DeVos’ Super PAC.